FRRouting/frr/doc/user/pim.rst

 .. index:: debug pim zebra
 .. clicmd:: debug pim zebra

-   This gathers data about events from zebra that come up through the zapi.
+   This gathers data about events from zebra that come up through the ZAPI.